FOdeks/aws-etl-tf-python-project/README.md

 # AWS Serverless ETL POC

 Repo to create the infra for ETL process.
-This repo have the code to read dataset from S3, crawl the schema onto Glue data catalog, transform it via Glue Python Job and finally store it on to the DynamoDB.
+This repo has the code to read dataset from S3, crawl the schema onto Glue data catalog, transform it via Glue Python Job and finally store it on to the DynamoDB.

 This repository contains a Terraform configuration for deploying AWS resources.